donlevans29/coding-school/README.md

 # Developing Right Programmers Mindset
 - https://www.youtube.com/watch?v=0SARbwvhupQ
 - https://www.youtube.com/watch?v=azcrPFhaY9k&t=632s

-There is no genius
+-There is no genius
-Lose the ego
+-Lose the ego
-Criticism is not evil
+-Criticism is not evil
-Embrace failure
+-Embrace failure
-Iterate Quickly
+-Iterate Quickly
-Be a small fish
+-Be a small fish
-Be influenced
+-Be influenced
-Be vulnerable
+-Be vulnerable
-Tools
+-Tools
-Involve collaborators early, but not too (at the 'sweet spot')
+-Involve collaborators early, but not too (at the 'sweet spot')

 resources credit:
 https://github.com/donlevans29/coding-interview-university